-Future Areas of Focus Expected to receive greater emphasis in future stages of Lead(s) Plan implementation.
-Department on the 4.
-Re-examine the appropriate departmental home for shelter, housing, and case Status of Women management programs that serve survivors of violence while fully protecting the (DOSW) confidentiality and safety needs of survivors.
-5. Foster partnerships between the City and economic development partners to DEM and Office surface opportunities that can help mitigate the impacts of homelessness on of Economic San Francisco businesses. and Workforce Development (OEWD) 6.
-Sustain and expand partnerships between the City and neighborhood groups to improve neighborhood awareness of outreach activities and resources; provide information about how the neighborhood can effectively support healthy streets DEM and support the City's response to unsheltered homelessness.
-7. Assess the feasibility and desirability of building out a client-facing customer portal linked to the ONE system, with the goal of empowering people who are HSH experiencing homelessness to be more hands-on in their housing journey and have greater insight into where they are at in the process of being connected to housing and services.
-8. Retool the approach to outreach to people in encampments, focusing on longer HSH term engagements that build trust and provide post-resolution follow-up to support transitions to housing.
-9. Assess the need for additional or enhanced drop-in centers where people experiencing homelessness can get respite from the street, have their basic needs HSH met, and be connected to shelter, housing and services.
+Ex nture Areas of Focus pected to receive greater emphasis in future stages of an implementation.
+Lead(s) 4.
+Re-examine the appropriate departmental home for shelter, housing, and case management programs that serve survivors of violence while fully protecting the confidentiality and safety needs of survivors.
+Department on the Status of Women (DOSW) 5.
+Foster partnerships between the City and economic development partners to surface opportunities that can help mitigate the impacts of homelessness on San Francisco businesses.
+DEM and Office of Economic and Workforce Development (OEWD) 6.
+Sustain and expand partnerships between the City and neighborhood groups to improve neighborhood awareness of outreach activities and resources; provide information about how the neighborhood can effectively support healthy streets and support the City's response to unsheltered homelessness.
+DEM 7.
+Assess the feasibility and desirability of building out a client-facing customer portal linked to the ONE system, with the goal of empowering people who are experiencing homelessness to be more hands-on in their housing journey and have greater insight into where they are at in the process of being connected to housing and services.
+HSH 8.
+Retool the approach to outreach to people in encampments, focusing on longer term engagements that build trust and provide post-resolution follow-up to support transitions to housing.
+HSH 9.
+Assess the need for additional or enhanced drop-in centers where people experiencing homelessness can get respite from the street, have their basic needs met, and be connected to shelter, housing and services.
+HSH